 ISG is using the latest 3D modelling technology to boost its BIM capabilities.

-Traditionally it could take up to three days to 3D model a single floor, but using Pointfuse ISG has reduced this to hours.
-The software has also increased the range of the point cloud outputs with applications including clash detection and visualisation.
+Traditionally, it could take up to three days to 3D model a single floor, but using PointFuse, ISG has reduced this to hours.
+The software has also increased the range of the point cloud outputs for applications including clash detection and visualisation.

 ISG had already recognised the benefits of capturing accurate site or as-built conditions using a Faro M70 laser scanner to capture and analyse point cloud data to support BIM delivery and 2D design.

-Using Pointfuse ISG accelerated its 3D model output reducing the time taken to produce a model from between two to three days to just four hours per floor.
-Offering selectable geometry it has also removed ISG’s reliance on the complete point cloud for modelling, allowing users to work with only the data they require for a specific application, realising additional time savings and efficiency gains.
+Using PointFuse, ISG accelerated its 3D model output reducing the time taken to produce a model from between two to three days to just four hours per floor.
+Offering selectable geometry has also removed ISG’s reliance on the complete point cloud for modelling, allowing users to work with only the data they require for a specific application, creating additional time savings and efficiency gains.